 Whether you have 10 minutes or an hour, there are countless studies that prove the positive effect that movement and fresh air have on your mood but did you know that it can actually change your brain chemistry?
 You can read more about that here.

-This beautiful experience takes between 3 and 10 minutes but the rewards are long lasting.
+This beautiful experience takes between 3 and 10 minutes but the rewards are long-lasting.
 Our skin in our bodies largest organ.
 Dry brushing your skin is an invaluable exercise in toxin elimination, can help to reduce cellulite, stimulates the lymphatic system, is great for stress relief and will make your skin look and feel great.
-Click here to learn how.
+Click here to download a free printable e-book to learn how.

 Enjoy a warm bath.